 Step 2 - Program the monster to react in different ways to its environment.

-Too Easy? - No problem, explore more complicated logic in Level 3 or learn about how to clean up your code with
+Too Easy? - No problem, explore more complicated logic in the next module.

-The micro:bit and bit:booster already have many built in inputs and outputs, lets explore what they mean in the context of our monster
+The micro:bit and Makey:bit/bit;explorer already have many built in inputs and outputs, lets explore what they mean in the context of our monster